Radiation treatment uses high-energy rays or radioactive material to kill cancer cells or to keep them from growing.

 Adam Husney, MD - Family Medicine

-& Brian D. O'Brien, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine & Joseph O'Donnell, MD - Hematology, Oncology & Jimmy Ruiz, MD - Hematology, Oncology
+& Brian O'Brien, MD, FRCPC - Internal Medicine & Kathleen Romito, MD - Family Medicine & Joseph F. O'Donnell, MD - Hematology, Oncology & Jimmy Ruiz, MD - Medical Oncology, Hematology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.